daveebbelaar/ai-fundamentals/classes/README.md

-# Introduction to Classes and Object-Oriented Programming (OOP) in Python
+# Introduction to Classes and Object-Oriented Programming (OOP)

 ## Why Use Classes and Functions?